kncrabtree/blackchirp/doc/source/user_guide/hardware_menu.rst

 - After completing these steps, new symlinks should be available, and you can use those symlinks for the RS232 Device ID.
 - For many devices, it may require two attempts to communicate, especially for serial devices that are first tested with the wrong RS232 settings.
 The device's internal buffer may be filled with incorrect characters that prevent it from correctly processing Blackchirp's device query.
 If the device responds with a readable but incorrect response, it is worth just re-testing the connection before making additional changes.

-Finally, the "Test All Connections" option attempts to reconnect to all attached hardware using the current settings.
+Finally, the **Test All Connections** option attempts to reconnect to all attached hardware using the current settings.

 Rf Configuration